ministryofjustice/hmpps-github-actions/docs/workflow-migration.md

 ### Deploy
 This will create a deployment activity for each corresponding environment within `config.yml`

+Approval gates (a.k.a. **manual approval**, or **approvals** in CircleCI) are set within the repository itself, so aren't included within the deployment here.
+These values are set by the Cloud Platform configuration, but can be verified in the Web UI at **environments > (env name) > Required reviewers** and ensuring this checkbox is checked.
+See GitHub's ["Deployments and environments"](https://docs.github.com/en/actions/reference/workflows-and-actions/deployments-and-environments#required-reviewers) documentation for further information.

-Approval gates are configured within the repository settings under **environments**, so aren't included within the deployment here, The *needs* configurations are based on any 'required' element associated with the request-${each_env}-approval.requires[] configuration
+The *needs* configurations are based on any 'required' element associated with the request-${each_env}-approval.requires[] configuration

 #### Parameters